THartmanOfTheRedwoods/Java-Lab-007/README.md

 2. Write a method called **indexOfMax** that takes an array of integers and returns the index of the largest element.
      * Can you write this method by using an enhanced for loop?
      * Why or why not?
+* It is not possible to use an enhanced for loop because it doesnt provide access to the index of elements, the enhanced for loop i used when you need to iterate over the elements of an array.
+But since we need to return the index of the max element we need to use a traditional loop.

 3. The [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) is "a simple, ancient algorithm for finding all prime numbers up to any given limit."
     * In the same class, write a method called **sieve** that takes an integer parameter, **n**, and returns a **boolean array** that indicates, for each number from 0 to n - 1, whether the number is prime.